judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Egypt's identity as an African Leader in light of its seat as the African representative on the Security Council?

-{% cloudinary /assets/images/2015/10/ambassador-ahmed-farouk-judson-moore.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/ambassador-ahmed-farouk-judson-moore.jpeg caption="" alt="" %}

 #### [Dina Powell](https://en.wikipedia.org/wiki/Dina_Powell), President, Goldman, Sachs Foundation